 CDA’s Stephen M. Rivers Internship

-The Stephen M. Rivers Intern will spend nine months working side-by-side with CDA executive director and staff on projects and ideas that advance our goal of forging a new policy toward Cuba.
+The Stephen M. Rivers Intern will spend ten months working side-by-side with CDA staff on projects and ideas that advance our goal of forging a new policy toward Cuba and the region.

 The internship focuses on these key areas:

 - Assisting CDA staff with research and policy analysis

 - Informing policy makers about what is happening in Cuba and how US policy should change

 - Organizing and possibly participating in travel to Cuba with U.S. policy makers

 - Helping to research and write our weekly Cuba Central News Blast

 How to apply